GISMentors/postgis-zacatecnik/kapitoly/4_prostorove_dotazy.rst

    .. code-block:: sql

-      SELECT o.* FROM ruian.obce_polygon AS o WHERE EXISTS (
+      SELECT o.* FROM ruian.obce AS o WHERE EXISTS
+      (
        SELECT 1 FROM osm.pozarni_stanice AS p WHERE ST_Within(p.geom, o.geom)
       );